 What was your total wedding budget?
 Please provide a budget breakdown.

-Our wedding cake and our invitations were a gift from my dad & step mom so I am not sure the cost.
+- Our wedding cake and our invitations were a gift from my dad & stepmom

 How did you meet?

 We sat next to each other in a typing class during high school.
 It was my freshman year and his junior.
 A few years after high school we met again and six months later we started a relationship.